emersongcardona/userCatalog/README.md

    * username: postgres
    * password: 2076
    * port: 5432
-   ** or update  .env file with your own credentials
+   * or update  .env file with your own credentials

 3. Database Migration
     * Before running the server, you need to perform database migration.
-    * run in terminal the command:
+    * run in terminal the command: npx prisma migrate dev

 4. Run server
     * run in terminal the command: nodemon start or npm start

 5. API Documentation
     * test manually and  access the API documentation at: http://localhost:3000/api-docs/